Skip to main content

 • Restore - If the line was modified, the Enabled and Description fields are restored to their default.

-• Restore Translation - If another language is configured and the Translation label was modified, the field is restored to the default.
+• Restore Translation — If another language is enabled in Esploro and its Translation label was modified, the field is restored to the default.

-You can view and edit the template (XSL style sheet) that is used to format the letter and determine which fields and text appear in the letter.
-Configure the template to customize what and how labels and data appear in the letters.
+The content in the body of the letter is updated by editing the template.
+The template (XSL style sheet) is used to format the letter and determine which fields and text appear in the letter.
+You can configure the template to customize how labels and data appear in the letters.
 In addition, you can use XSL conditional statements to make decisions about what appears in a letter, and even whether the letter is sent.
-For an example, see How to use the if condition to configure a letter to not be sent under certain circumstances.docx.

 To customize a letter's template (XSL style sheets):